 - Difficulty sleeping, weakness.

 You should always tell your doctor and pharmacist about any other medicines or medicines you are taking.
-This includes anything prescribed by another doctor, drugs you have bought from a street chemist, herbal and alternative treatments, and recreational or chems drugs.
+This includes anything prescribed by another doctor, medications you have purchased from a street chemist, herbal and alternative treatments, and recreational or chems drugs.

-Some medications or medications are not safe if taken together - the interaction can cause increased and dangerous levels, or may prevent one or both of the drugs from working.
-Other drug interactions are less dangerous, but still need to be taken seriously.
-If a drug's levels are affected, you may need to change the dose you take.
-This should only be done based on the advice of your HIV doctor.
+Some medicines or medications are unsafe if taken together - the interaction may cause increased and dangerous levels, or may prevent one or both medicines from working.
+Other drug interactions are less dangerous but still need to be taken seriously.
+If drug levels are affected, you may need to change the dose you take.
+This should be done only on the advice of your HIV doctor.

-A list of medicines known to interact with darunavir should be included in the leaflet that comes with the darunavir pack.
-Tell your doctor if you are taking any of these medicines and other medicines not listed.
+A list of medicines known to interact with darunavir should be included in the package leaflet accompanying the package with darunavir.
+Tell your doctor if you are taking any of these medicines and other medicines that are not on the list.

 You should not take darunavir with any of the following medicines: